ChrisAntaki/jquery.template/README.md

 ### What makes jquery.template different?
-When passing values to templates, we must think of how that value might affect the HTML of the template, and how that might be exploited.
+Everything.
+With most templating libraries, we have to worry about XSS vectors & attacks.
 With `jquery.template`, you don't have to worry about that.
-Templates are built as shadow DOM elements, and values are inserted directly with JavaScript.
+Templates are built as detached DOM elements, and values are assigned in a targeted manner.

 ### Usage